jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 For example:
-Given $f : A \rightarrow B$, $g : B \rightarrow C$ and $h : A \rightarrow C$, it can represent with the following commutative diagram:
+Given $f : A \rightarrow B$, $g : B \rightarrow C$ and $h : A \rightarrow C$, the functions can be represented more intuitive with the following commutative diagram:

 $$
 \begin{tikzcd}